Jelvibean/challenge/README.md

 I come from a Nextjs/React background so honestly I had to take time to understand how this more vanilla project was set up.
 I may have spent some more alloted time trying to piece it all together.

 If I was setting this up for the long use, I would consider installing either Nextjs or using Redux.
-I guess depending on the need of the project, With collaboration of the team, we would decid which is best.
+I guess depending on the need of the project, With collaboration of the team, we would decide which is best.

 I would consider nextjs because that is where I am comfortable, but not only that, Nextjs provides you a number of areas that would make developing easier for the following reasons:

--Server-Side Rendering (SSR)
+- Server-Side Rendering (SSR)
--Static Site Generation (SSG)
+- Static Site Generation (SSG)
--Routing out of the box
+- Routing out of the box
--API routes
+- API routes
--Better SEO and performance (if this is needed for seo raning.)
+- Better SEO and performance (if this is needed for seo raning.)

 This project may be a good candidate for that.